MysteryPancake/Houdini-VBD/README.md

 It's a complete rewrite in OpenCL based on all official references ([TinyVBD](https://github.com/AnkaChan/TinyVBD), [Gaia](https://github.com/AnkaChan/Gaia), [NVIDIA Warp](https://github.com/NVIDIA/warp/blob/main/warp/sim/integrator_vbd.py), [AVBD-2D](https://github.com/savant117/avbd-demo2d)).

-Now it supports the key additions from Augmented Vertex Block Descent (AVBD) too!
-Note this currently only affects AVBD constraint types.
+Now supporting key additions from Augmented Vertex Block Descent (AVBD)!
+Note this currently only affects AVBD constraints.

 As well as the OpenCL version, there's an old VEX version to show how it works.
 Both are included in the HIP files.